williamdemeo/LEAN_wjd/theorem_proving/README.md

 ```
 There is a subtlety in the definition of ``head``: the type ``α`` is required to
 have at least one element, and when passed the empty list, the function must
-determine a default element of the relevant type.
-We will explain how this is
+determine a default element of the relevant type, and we see how later.

-done later.
+---

-Vector operations are handled similarly:
+Vector operations are handled similarly.

 ```scala
 universe u